11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 What are the easiest plants for Florida beginners?

-Lantana, Caladiums, and Dipladenia are excellent choices for first-time Florida gardeners.
+Firebush, Caladiums, and Dipladenia are excellent choices for first-time Florida gardeners.
 All three tolerate heat, require minimal maintenance, and produce vibrant color with basic care.
-Lantana thrives in full sun, Caladiums prefer shade, and Dipladenia works well in containers or hanging baskets.
+Firebush thrives in full sun as a true Florida native, Caladiums prefer shade, and Dipladenia works well in containers or hanging baskets.

 Can I grow wildflowers from seed in Florida?